mberkancetin/fuzzy-ahp-color/README.md

 ## Key Features

+- **Pipeline API**: Encapsulate your entire analysis in a reproducible `Workflow` object.
+Define your strategy upfront and run it with a single call, preventing common errors.
+- **Full JSON Support**: Define, configure, and run a complete AHP analysis from a single `JSON file`.
+Ideal for web APIs, data storage, and integration with other systems.
+- **Incomplete Matrix Completion**: Implements state-of-the-art algorithms (e.g., `Eigenvalue Optimization`, `LLSM`, `DEMATEL`) to intelligently fill in missing judgments in a pairwise comparison matrix.
 - **Generic & Type-Safe**: Easily switch between **Classical AHP (`Crisp`)** and **Fuzzy AHP (`TFN`, `TrFN`, etc.)** by changing a single type parameter.
 - **Multi-Level Hierarchy**: Build complex decision models with unlimited criteria and sub-criteria levels using an intuitive `Node`-based structure.
 - **Fully Extensible Architecture**: Easily register custom algorithms and parameters.
 Add your own weight derivation methods, consistency indices, aggregation techniques, or even custom fuzzy number types.